+Jocular is a tool to support electronically-assisted visual astronomy.
 Jocular's principal use is the observation of astronomical objects in near real-time by connecting a camera to a telescope or suitable lens.
 Jocular also supports session-planning through extensive deep sky object (DSO) databases, helps to manage your captures, enables the reloading of previously-captured images, and can be used to annotate your images.

-To install Jocular and its dependencies, type
+To install Jocular and its dependencies, open a terminal and type

 pip install jocular